-Join us as we venture further south to Toledo District, Belize’s most southern district.
-Our first stop will be at the Belize Spice Farm and Botanical Garden that started 20 years ago.
-Here we will take a one hour guided tour getting to see the country’s largest vanilla and black pepper farms as well as teak, mahogany (the national tree), rosewood and sandalwood trees.
+Join us as we venture to Belize’s southernmost district, Toledo, the least developed region of Belize with pristine rainforests and cultural attractions.
+Your first stop is at the Belize Spice Farm and Botanical Garden that was founded 20 years ago.
+Here, you will take a one hour guided informational tour getting to see Belize’s largest vanilla and black pepper farm as well as teak, mahogany, rosewood, and sandalwood trees.

-Before visiting Lubaantun, the largest Mayan Archaeological site in southern Belize, we stop in Big Falls Village for a delicious lunch.
+Before visiting Lubaantun, the largest Mayan archaeological site in southern Belize, you will stop in Big Falls Village for a delicious lunch.
 Lubaantun is known for its unusual style of construction; no visible mortar binds the limestone blocks together!
-It is believed that the strength of each structure lies in every hand-cut stone, which demanded precise measurements and shapes to fit snugly to its neighboring block.
+It is believed that the strength of each structure lies in every hand-cut stone, which demands precise measurements and shapes to fit snugly into its neighboring block.

 Included: transportation, certified guide, lunch, and taxes & fees

 What to bring: sunscreen, hat, sunglasses, bug repellent, camera, binoculars, sturdy hiking shoes, water bottles, and power/granola bars

 Our Lubaantun and Nim Li Punit Mayan Ruin Tour is not part of the all inclusive packages.

 US$170 per person (2 persons minimum)